 All pharmaceutical products registered for commercial purposes in the Czech Republic are subject to price regulation, but this price regulation is not applied in a transparent, non-discriminatory manner as required by WTO principles.
 Different criteria are applied for maximum pricing for domestic products versus imported R&D products.
-Moreover, the non-transparent criteria leave much room for misinterpretation by the Ministry of Finance.
+Moreover, the criteria are not transparent and leave much room for misinterpretation by the Ministry of Finance.
 Additionally there are no firm rules in place for appeal of the process.